Moving house, benefits and Universal Credit

 For example, you might receive less if you:

 If you are receiving older ‘legacy’ benefits including disability premiums, you could move to Universal Credit.
-Most people are worse off after moving to Universal Credit.
+Some people are worse off after moving to Universal Credit.

 If you are receiving Income-Related ESA, you might lose most or all of it if your partner works 24 hours a week or more.